What causes scoliosis? 6 possible conditions

 - nerve damage

 The long-term outlook for scoliosis depends on how severe the curvature is.
-For mild to moderate cases, the condition will not interfere with everyday functions.
-However, individuals with severe forms of scoliosis may have some physical limitations.
+For mild to moderate cases, the condition won’t interfere with everyday activities and functions.
+Individuals with severe forms of scoliosis may have physical limitations.

 See a list of possible causes in order from the most common to the least.